jdalrymple/node-hg-plus/README.md

 - Added default state tests for the HgRepo Object
 - Removed old dependancies now that Promises are more widely supported
 - Standardized the callback support to return in the form callback(error, results) always

+NOTE: Upgrading from 0.8.0 to 1.0 will break your project.
+Ensure to add the function call to your require statement - require('hg-plus')()